fusepoolP3/p3-transformer-configs/toscana-museums/README.md

 Each line contains information about a historical/cultural sight: name, type (museum/monument), address (city, street) and GPS cordinates.

+**An important observation** about this file is that it begins with two blank lines, which makes the file not compliant to CSV format [RFC 4180](https://datatracker.ietf.org/doc/rfc4180/).

+Therefore, we will use two transformers to process this file:
+1. [sed-transformer](https://github.com/fusepoolP3/p3-transformer-howto) is used to remove blank lines from the file.
-We use [Batchrefine transformer](https://github.com/fusepoolP3/p3-batchrefine) to clean the dataset and to transform it into RDF.
+2. [Batchrefine transformer](https://github.com/fusepoolP3/p3-batchrefine) to clean the dataset and to transform it into RDF.

 #### Cleaning
+* Remove blank lines in a file using a stream editor.

-* change entries in "denominazione" column from uppercase to CamelCase: **_BATTISTERO DI PISA -> Battistero Di Pisa_**
+* Change entries in "denominazione" column from uppercase to CamelCase: **_BATTISTERO DI PISA -> Battistero Di Pisa_**.

-* apply rounding operation to "lat/lon" columns in order to have 6 digits after decimal point: **_10.39600013248 -> 10.396000_**
+* Apply rounding operation to "lat/lon" columns in order to have 6 digits after decimal point: **_10.39600013248 -> 10.396000_**.

 #### RDF mapping
-For each of the historic sights we extract and map to RDF the following information:

-* Name of the location
-* Category
-* Address
-* Geographic coordinates (lat, long)
+As far as possible the dataset has been mapped to the scheama.org:

+* Geo coordinates are described in terms of WGS84
+* Addresses are mapped to schemaOrg:Address
+* Museum have been described as scheamaOrg:Museum

 ## Transformed Data